horseshoe7/SwiftUI-MVVM-C/README.md

 ## LICENSE

 MIT.
 Or Beerware if you prefer.
 Yes, buy me a beer and don't send any lawyers after me.

-### New Draft

-# Concepts

-How to pass data around.

-The idea is that a View is created and managed by a coordinator.
-A View should only talk to its coordinator.
-A Coordinator creates and configures a view.

-If a view is finished, it notifies its coordinator.
-The coordinator is responsible for knowing what to do after that (for example, as a child, pushing a new view, or the coordinator itself can 'finish').

-a 'defaultExit' is a callback that you can provide for situations where you otherwise cannot control navigation programmatically, such as when a user taps a back button, swipes to go back, or swipes a sheet down to dismiss it.
-In this case, you have the opportunity to provide a callback in this scenario.

-A Coordinator manages Routables of the same type.
-A Child Coordinator can be created to manage routes of a different type, and compose how they relate to their parent.

-Whenever you create a Child coordinator, it needs a reference to a "proxy route" defined in the parent's Routables.
-So that when you push the proxy route, you can use that to build a child coordinator.